 From making beds, emptying the dishwasher, setting the dinner table to vacuuming, my kids can clean the entire house without much in the way of assistance.
 Of course, that kind of commitment level doesn’t happen overnight.
 I share the reasons why our kids do housework with Tips for Getting Kids to Pitch In.

 Getting Ready for a Purge

-Gather up your empty cardboard boxes and plastic bags in preparation for the big purge.
+Gather up your empty cardboard boxes and trash bags in preparation for the big purge.
 Learning to live with less is key to keeping an organized and simplified home.
 Do you really need that air popcorn popper that you haven’t used in 2 years?
 Donate it and let another family enjoy it!

 Once you’ve completed your whole house decluttering, make sure that you haven’t just relocated your stuff.
 What’s the point of doing all that work if you now have all the things piled up in the garage?